 A lot of parents establish bedtime routines for their kids as babies.
 As kids grow older, sometimes these routines end up being shortened or even abandoned.
 We are definitely guilty of this at our house.
 But the fact is, we can all benefit from a routine at bedtime.
 It allows your body and your mind to begin to wind down in a peaceful, predictable way so that once you are in bed, you will be ready for sleep.

 There are a lot of different things that you might want to incorporate into your child’s bedtime routine.
 It can be short, long, simple, or elaborate.
 The important thing is that it’s consistent and predictable.
-This helps your child takes it as a signal to slow it down and prepare for sleep time.
+This helps your child take it as a signal to slow it down and prepare for sleep time.

 Below are some of the things that I have found helpful with my children and that you might like to incorporate in your own child’s routine.